 - Be active in his or her school and community, demonstrate a solid work ethic, and possess strong leadership abilities, good teamwork and a desire to succeed; and

 - Submit a resume and letter of recommendation from a dean or professor when completing the online application.
-If you are a part time employee, you must also have a letter of recommendation from senior management.
+If you yourself [the student] are a part time employee of a member bank, you must also have a letter of recommendation from senior management.

-The application deadline is March 16, 2018.
-Unfortunately, applications submitted after this date will not be considered.
-The Scholarship Committee will review and grade the applications.
-Students will be notified in the spring.
-A dessert reception and check presentation will be held sometime in May.
+Applications are accepted January – March of each year.
+THE DEADLINE TO APPLY IS FRIDAY, MARCH 15, 2019!
+Continue to check back here for any updates.
+Once the application closes each year, the Scholarship Committee will review and grade all applications and the students will be notified in the spring.
+A dessert reception and check presentation will be held in May.
 Stay tuned for more details!

-Should you have any questions or concerns regarding the SCBA Palmetto Scholarship, please call SCBA Senior Vice President Carolyn Laffitte Bradley at 803.779.0850.
+Should you have any questions or concerns regarding the SCBA Palmetto Scholarship, please contact Caroline Snijders by emailing email@example.com or calling (803) 779-0850.